Russian Fort Elizabeth: Significance

 The Waimea establishment was a huge one.
-In addition, the fort was equipped with guns and quarters for troops, Scheffer owned a factory or trading house, with gardens and houses for a staff of about 30 families.
-Apparently, the fort was not fully completed by the Fall of 1817.
-By that time Scheffer's peremptory conduct had alienated the Hawaiians.
-Acting on orders from Kamehameha, the Russians were ousted by Kaumualii.
+The fort was equipped with guns and quarters for troops.
+Schäffer owned a factory or trading house, with gardens and houses for a staff of about 30 families.
+Apparently the fort was not completed by the fall of 1817.
+By that time Schäffer's peremptory conduct had alienated the Hawaiians.
+Acting on Kamehameha's orders, Kaumualiʻi ousted the Russians.

-After the departure of Scheffer from the islands, Hawaiian troops occupied the fort evidently in October 1817.
-In 1820, a 21-gun salute was fired when the brig Thaddeus came up with the son of Kaumualii, who had been attending school in the United States.
-The first mission settlement of the Protestants on Kauai took place on the river bank close to the fort.
+After Schäffer left the islands, Hawaiian troops occupied the fort in October 1817.
+In 1820, a 21-gun salute was fired when the brig Thaddeus came up with the son of Kaumualiʻi, who had been attending school in the United States.
+The first mission settlement of Protestants on Kauaʻi took place on the riverbank by the fort.
 Around 1853, the fort was abandoned because the Hawaiian garrison was withdrawn.

 Physical structure

 Varying in cross measurement from 300 to 450 feet, the structure is in the form of ‘an irregular octagon’.
-The outer walls are made of piled stone; the walls are from 25 to 45 feet thick and about 20 feet high.
-And those are in good condition until date.
-The foundations of the magazine, barracks and other buildings are visible inside the walls.
-The area within and bordering the fort has been extensively cleared for park development as exhibited in the map accompanying this form.
-The region north and east between the fort and the park boundary have been demolished for the development of the park, an action which probably caused serious damage to any historical ruins and archaeological resources.
+The outer walls are made of piled stone; the walls are from 25 to 45 feet thick and about 20 feet high, and remain in good condition.
+The foundations of the magazine, barracks, and other buildings are visible inside the walls.
+The area within and bordering the fort has been extensively cleared for park development.
+The region between the fort and the park was cleared for the park, which probably damaged any historical ruins and archaeological resources.